jwbowers/jwbowers/README.md

 And I contribute to projects on the [EGAP github org](https://github.com/egap) and [the General Services Administration github org](https://github.com/GSA) and [the Policy Lab @ Brown University](https://github.com/orgs/thepolicylab).

-I am a co-author of [RItools](https://github.com/markmfredrickson/RItools).
+I am a co-author of [RItools](https://github.com/markmfredrickson/RItools) and some other R packages that are not yet on CRAN.

 You can learn more about me on [my main website](https://jakebowers.org).